All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

 In 1468 the antiquarian Lorenzo Manili or Manilio gave an example of the new philological attention which was paid to the memories of Ancient Rome.
 The gigantic inscription on his 1468 house in Piazza Giudia is a careful recreation of those of Ancient Rome, both owing to the Latin text and to the careful engraving of the letters.
 The inscription is dated MMCCXXI (2221) from the foundation of Rome (753 BC).

-In those same years German typographers brought to Italy the first printing machines designed by Johann Gutenberg: his books made use of fraktur, a script with enhanced Gothic features, which Italians did not easily read.
-It was in Venice that our current way of writing and printing was developed: the Venetians typographers combined the Ancient Roman letters with the Carolingian letters developed in the following centuries.
+In those same years German typographers brought to Italy the first printing machines designed by Johann Gutenberg: their books made use of fraktur, a script with enhanced Gothic features, which Italians did not easily read.
+It was in Venice that our current way of writing and printing was developed: Venetian typographers combined the Ancient Roman letters with the Carolingian letters.
 The former were used as capitals (hence they are called Roman Capitals), while the latter became what we call lower-case letters.

-The façade was built with travertine stones fallen from the Colosseo: it is not the only link with Ancient Rome as the cardinal, having in mind the inscription of the Pantheon, decided to leave his name on the church, an example followed in the coming centuries by many other cardinals and popes.
+The fašade was built with travertine stones fallen from Colosseo: it is not the only link with Ancient Rome because the Cardinal, having in mind the inscription of the Pantheon, decided to leave his name on the church, an example followed in the coming centuries by many other cardinals and popes.

-The inscription makes reference to his being bishop of Ostia (which meant he was the oldest cardinal in charge), his town of origin - Rothomagen.(sis) from Rouen - and his (very lucrative) position - Camerarius (camerlengo, treasurer ).
+The inscription makes reference to his being bishop of Ostia (which meant he was the most senior cardinal in charge), his town of origin - Rothomagen.(sis) from Rouen - and his (very lucrative) position - Camerarius (camerlengo, treasurer ).